Mike Curtis (American football): College career

-Curtis was offered a number of athletic scholarships to play college football, ultimately deciding to accept the offer of Duke University, located in Durham, North Carolina.
-He later recalled that he had enormous trouble with the adjustment, unhappy and homesick, and nearly flunking out of school due to a failure to apply himself academically.
+Curtis was offered a number of athletic scholarships to play college football, ultimately deciding to accept the offer from Duke University, located in Durham, North Carolina.
+He later recalled that he had enormous trouble with the adjustment, unhappy and homesick, and nearly flunked out of school due to a failure to apply himself academically.
 Moreover, he was injured playing freshman football, hurting his knee and breaking a bone in his hand.

 A report card filled with three F grades, two Ds, and an A in physical education had an invigorating effect, Curtis noted in his 1972 memoir: "It was one of the best things that ever happened to me.
 I realized then that the most important thing in my life was to graduate from college.
 Nothing else, including football, was important."

 Curtis declined to fill his spring schedule with easy physical education classes, as suggested by the Duke athletic department, instead taking classes that put him on a degree track and attending summer school after his freshman year.
 He changed his academic major from business to history to ease his path in the classroom.

 On the football field, at 6 ft 2 in (1.88 m), 218 pounds (98.9 kg), Curtis played both sides of the ball — fullback on offense and middle linebacker on defense.
 He was also the team's kicker.
 He was First-Team All-Atlantic Coast Conference (ACC) twice (including as a sophomore in 1962), as a fullback and a linebacker.
 He missed out on All-America consideration in 1963, due to injuries.

 He suffered four knee injuries during the course of his college football career, but became a member of Duke’s Athletic Hall of Fame, and was selected an All-ACC Academic in 1963, an Academic All- American, and an honorable mention All-American in 1964.